m417z/ntdoc/descriptions/ntnotifychangedirectoryfile.md

 ### WatchTree

-If set, all subdirectiories of specified directory will be also monitored.
+If set, all subdirectories of specified directory will be also monitored.

 # Documented by